Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Storing them
 ************

+The attributes of a class instance can be seen as a series of key/value pairs stored in an associative table, whose type has been chosen for its look-up/update efficiency and scalability.

+This is a dynamic datastructure, allowing attributes to be added, removed or modified at any time (the safer conventions that apply will be discussed later).

+This table, among other elements, is itself stored in the overall instance state, i.e. in the variable designated by ``State`` specified at the beginning of each member method (and constructors, and destructor), on which the process corresponding to active instances is looping, and whose type is ``wooper:state()``.

+We strongly advise to suffix the name of the various state variables used with ``State`` (ex: ``RegisteredState``, ``FinalState``, etc.).

-In experimental, post-1.x versions of WOOPER, the attributes that defined (among other information) the state of an instance used to be transformed into a class-specific, inheritance-aware, predetermined **record**.
+.. comment In experimental, post-1.x versions of WOOPER, the attributes that defined (among other information) the state of an instance used to be transformed into a class-specific, inheritance-aware, predetermined **record**.

-This automatically-generated record gathered exactly *all* attributes of an instance: the ones that were defined directly in its class, as well as the ones that were inherited, directly or not.
+.. comment This automatically-generated record gathered exactly *all* attributes of an instance: the ones that were defined directly in its class, as well as the ones that were inherited, directly or not.

-This record was defined at compile-time, thanks to parse transforms.
+.. comment This record was defined at compile-time, thanks to parse transforms.
 So a class developer just had to specify the list of attributes that a given class specifically introduced: all other attributes were to be inherited, and thus will be automatically deduced, at compile-time, from the list of the specified superclasses.

-However this solution has finally not been retained: not only updating an attribute of a record containing several dozens of fields could be potentially less efficient that updating a corresponding map, but also, more significantly, in the body defining a constructor of a given class, this record could not be transmitted to the constructors of the parent classes, as they expected each a record of their own (of a different type, containing each a subset of the attributes of the class at hand).
+.. comment However this solution has finally not been retained: not only updating an attribute of a record containing several dozens of fields could be potentially less efficient that updating a corresponding map, but also, more significantly, in the body defining a constructor of a given class, this record could not be transmitted to the constructors of the parent classes, as they expected each a record of their own (of a different type, containing each a subset of the attributes of the class at hand).

-So it appeared that storing all attributes in a dynamic datastructure (i.e. a table, based on a standard map) is a better choice.
+.. comment So it appeared that storing all attributes in a dynamic datastructure (i.e. a table, based on a standard map) is a better choice.

-The conceptual attribute list is actually an associative table [#]_ (ultimately relying on the ``map`` datatype now; previously on our ``hashtable`` module), selected for genericity, dynamicity and efficiency reasons.
+.. comment The conceptual attribute list is actually an associative table [#]_ (ultimately relying on the ``map`` datatype now; previously on our ``hashtable`` module), selected for genericity, dynamicity and efficiency reasons.

 .. comment (compared to other means of storing entries *a priori*, i.e. without prior knowledge about them).

-.. [#] A not so conclusive experiment relied on class-specific records being defined.
+.. comment .. [#] A not so conclusive experiment relied on class-specific records being defined.
 This approach raises issues, for example at construction and destruction time where parent classes have to deal with record types different from their own.
 Moreover there is no guarantee that creating/destructing longer tuples is significantly more efficient than, say, updating a map (yet the memory footprint shall be lower).

-The hash value of a key (like the ``age`` key) is computed, to be used as an index in order to find the corresponding value (in the previous example, ``13``) in the relevant bucket of the table.
+.. comment The hash value of a key (like the ``age`` key) is computed, to be used as an index in order to find the corresponding value (in the previous example, ``13``) in the relevant bucket of the table.

-The point is that this kind of look-up is performed in constant time on average, regardless of how many key/value pairs are stored in the table, whereas most dynamic data structures, like plain lists, would have look-up runtime costs that would increase with the number of pairs they contain, thus being possibly most often slower than their hashtable-based counterparts.
+.. comment The point is that this kind of look-up is performed in constant time on average, regardless of how many key/value pairs are stored in the table, whereas most dynamic data structures, like plain lists, would have look-up runtime costs that would increase with the number of pairs they contain, thus being possibly most often slower than their hashtable-based counterparts.

 .. comment Using now class-specific fixed records has not real impact on flexibility, and allows for constant-time operations significantly more effective than a hashtable, being both faster, and smaller in memory.